krydos/blog/_posts/2018-08-31-vim-easygrep.md

 By default EasyGrep use `vimgrep` which is not able to ignore folders as far as I got.

 So setting `grep` as `EasyGrepCommand` makes `EasyGrepFilesToExclude` being considered.

+Setting `EasyGrepRoot` to `repository` turns EasyGrep to "search from project root" mode.

 Now I can just place my cursor to a word I want to search for, press `<Leader>vv` and that's it.